-- Project teams will consist of one or two team members - 2 projects will be assigned.
+- Project teams will consist of one or two team members.
+Teams of three or more members will not be permitted, without exception. - 2 projects will be assigned.

 Academic Integrity:

 It is the philosophy of The University of Texas at Arlington that academic dishonesty is a completely unacceptable mode of conduct and will not be tolerated in any form.
 All persons involved in academic dishonesty will be disciplined in accordance with University regulations and procedures.
 Discipline may include suspension or expulsion from the University.